-Although we have subsidiary companies, we deliver all our social housing activities through our Bernicia brand, having aligned teams and services across our 4 principal offices in Berwick, Ashington, Newcastle and Durham with consistent ways to access services; delivering on our pledge to staff and tenants to build on our strength, resources and skills.
+We deliver all our social housing activities through our 4 principal offices in Berwick, Ashington, Newcastle and Durham with consistent ways to access services for all; delivering on our pledge to staff and tenants to build on our strength, resources and skills.

 The Bernicia Group is governed by a single board, chaired by Bill Worth.
 Bill is supported by professional and skilled Board members who bring a wealth of expertise and experience to direct and oversee the success of Bernicia.

 Bill has been Chair of Bernicia since the merger with Four Housing in 2016.
 He was previously Chair of Four Housing, a position he had held since 2013.